Imperio: Robust Over-the-Air Adversarial Examples for Automatic Speech Recognition Systems: Introduction

-Other approaches, which did work over the air, have only been tested in a static setup (\ie fixed position of speaker and microphone with a fixed distance).
-Yakura's and Sakuma's approach can hide the target transcription, but requires physical access to the room to playback the audio while optimizing the adversarial example, which limits their attack to one very specific room setup and is very time costly~\cite{yakura-2019-robust}.
-Concurrently, Szurley and Kolter published room-dependent robust adversarial examples, which even worked under constraints given by a psychoacoustic model, describing human perception of sound~\cite{szurley-2019-perceptual}.
+Approaches, which did work over the air, have only been tested in a static setup (\ie fixed position of speaker and microphone with a fixed distance).
+Yakura's and Sakuma's~\cite{yakura-2019-robust} approach can hide the target transcription but requires physical access to the room to playback the audio while optimizing the adversarial example, which limits their attack to one very specific room setup and is very time costly.
+Szurley and Kolter~\cite{szurley-2019-perceptual} published room-dependent robust adversarial examples, which even worked under constraints given by a psychoacoustic model, describing the human perception of sound.
 However, their adversarial examples have only been evaluated in an anechoic chamber (i.\,e., a room specifically designed to absorb reflections).
 The attack can, therefore, not be used in real-world scenarios, but only in carefully constructed laboratories with properties that are never given in natural environments.
 In other successful over-the-air attacks, human listeners can easily recognize the target transcription once they are alerted to its content~\cite{carlini2016hidden, Abdullah-19-practical}.
+Chen~\etal~\cite{chen-2020-metamorph} showed a first over-the-air attack against the end-to-end recognition system \emph{DeepSpeech}~\cite{hannun-14-deepspeech}, relying on a database of measured room transfer functions.

-Previous work therefore fails to present robust adversarial attacks for ASR systems.
-In contrast, in the visual domain, such robust, universal attacks are possible.
-Our approach is inspired by Athalye et al.'s seminal work: A real-world 3D-printed turtle, which is recognized as a rifle from almost every point of view due to an adversarial perturbation~\cite{athalye2017synthesizing}.
+In contrast, our approach is inspired by Athalye et al.'s seminal work: A real-world 3D-printed turtle, which is recognized as a rifle from almost every point of view due to an adversarial perturbation~\cite{athalye2017synthesizing}.
 The algorithm for creating this 3D object not only minimizes the distortion for one image, but for \emph{all} possible projections of a 3D object into a 2D image.
-We borrow the idea of this approach and transfer it to the audio domain, replacing the projections by convolutions with RIRs, thereby hardening the audio adversarial example against the transmission through varying rooms.
+We borrow the idea and transfer it to the audio domain, replacing the projections by convolutions with RIRs, thereby hardening the audio adversarial example against the transmission through varying rooms.